Music Publishing vs Distribution (Full Breakdown)

 Yes, the distribution collects the revenue from a Master Recording.

-A music publishing administration deals with derivative forms of your music (remixes, covers) so it's not there is no "master" royalties generated.
+A music publishing administration deals with derivative forms of your music (remixes, covers) so it's not there are no "master" royalties generated.

 Unless the cover artist adds your name in the song's metadata when releasing - you won't get royalties.